Cragsmoor, New York: Geography

 As a whole, the hamlet has a wooded, rustic ambience.
 Most homes are rather modest and old, but sit on large lots with many tall shade trees.
-There are also many large undeveloped woodlots, and thus property values in Cragsmoor are higher than in the rest of Wawarsing.
+There are also many large undeveloped woodlots; thus, property values in Cragsmoor are higher than in the rest of Wawarsing.
 Other than the post office, there is no business district to speak of.

 In 1996 the 3,620 acre comprising much of the hamlet's center were added to the National Register of Historic Places as the Cragsmoor Historic District, due to buildings designed by Bert Goldsmith and Frederick S. Dellenbaugh.

 The Long Path hiking trail passes through the center of town on its way to Sam's Point.

+Bear Hill is to the southwest of the hamlet.